-Evaluations of dosing interval by comparing once- and twice-daily dosing supported selection of a once-daily dosing interval for further evaluation in the confirmatory COPD trials.
+Evaluations of dosing interval by comparing once- and twice-daily dosing supported selection of a once-daily dosing interval for further evaluation in the confirmatory COPD trials.20

-Figure 3: Adjusted Mean Change From Baseline in
+Figure 3: Least Squares (LS) Mean Change from Baseline

-Post-Dose Serial FEV1 (mL) on Days and 7
+in Postdose Serial FEV1 (mL) on Days 1 and 7

 Dose selection for vilanterol in COPD was supported by a 28-day, randomized, double-blind, placebo-controlled, parallel-group trial evaluating 5 doses of vilanterol (3 to 50 mcg) or placebo dosed in the morning in 602 subjects with COPD.
-Results demonstrated dose-related increases in FEV1 compared with placebo at Day 1 and Day 28 (Figure 4).
+Results demonstrated dose-related increases from baseline in FEV1 at Day 1 and Day 28 (Figure 4).

 Dose-ranging trials in subjects with asthma evaluated doses from 3 to 50 mcg and 12.5 mcg once-daily versus 6.25 mcg twice-daily dosing frequency.
-The results supported the selection of the vilanterol 25 mcg once-daily dose for further evaluation in the confirmatory COPD trials.
+The results supported the selection of the vilanterol 25 mcg once-daily dose for further evaluation in the confirmatory trials for COPD.

-The clinical development program for ANORO ELLIPTA included two 6-month, randomized, double-blinded, placebo-controlled, parallel-group trials; two 6-month active-controlled trials; and two 12-week crossover trials in subjects with COPD designed to evaluate the efficacy of ANORO ELLIPTA on lung function.
-The 6-month trials treated 4,733 subjects that had a clinical diagnosis of COPD, were 40 years of age or older, had a history of smoking greater than 10 pack-years, had a post-albuterol FEV1 less than or equal to 70% of predicted normal values, had a ratio of FEV1/FVC of less than 0.7, and had a Modified Medical Research Council (mMRC) score greater than or equal to 2.
-Of the 4,713 subjects included in the efficacy analysis, 68% were male and 84% were Caucasian.
+The clinical development program for ANORO ELLIPTA included two 6-month, randomized, double-blind, placebo-controlled, parallel-group trials; two 6-month active-controlled trials; and two 12-week crossover trials in subjects with COPD designed to evaluate the efficacy of ANORO ELLIPTA on lung function.
+The 6-month trials treated 4,733 subjects that had a clinical diagnosis of COPD, were 40 years of age or older, had a history of smoking greater than or equal to 10 pack-years, had a postalbuterol FEV1 less than or equal to 70% of predicted normal values, had a ratio of FEV1/FVC of less than 0.7, and had a Modified Medical Research Council (mMRC) score greater than or equal to 2.
+Of the 4,713 subjects included in the efficacy analysis, 68% were male and 84% were white.
 They had a mean age of 63 years and an average smoking history of 45 pack-years, with 50% identified as current smokers.
-At screening, the mean post-bronchodilator percent predicted FEV1 was 48% (range: 13% to 76%), the mean post-bronchodilator FEV1/FVC ratio was 0.47 (range: 0.13 to 0.78), and the mean percent reversibility was 14% (range: -36% to 109%).
+At screening, the mean postbronchodilator percent predicted FEV1 was 48% (range: 13% to 76%), the mean postbronchodilator FEV1/FVC ratio was 0.47 (range: 0.13 to 0.78), and the mean percent reversibility was 14% (range: -36% to 109%).

-Table 2: Least Squares (LS) Mean Change From Baseline
+Table 2: Least Squares Mean Change from Baseline in

 |Treatment||n||Trough FEV1 (mL) at Day 169|